amitsaha/amitsaha.github.io/content/github-pages-custom-domain-travis-ci.md

 	cp 404.md $(OUTPUTDIR)/
 ```

-The first commane generates the site and places the generated files in the `output` sub-directory.
+The first command generates the site and places the generated files in the `output` sub-directory.
 In addition
 we also copy the `404.md` file to the `output` directory to serve a
 [custom 404](https://help.github.com/articles/creating-a-custom-404-page-for-your-github-pages-site/) page.

 The contents of the `output` sub-directory is what we copy to the `master` branch.
+This is
+done via Travis CI.

 To summarize, my blog has two branches: